 Executive coaching is mainly focused on identifying the goals of leaders (CEOs, Directors, MDs, team leads, mid-level managers, etc.) and setting action plans in place to achieve those objectives.
 Executive coaching is centred on individuals who want greater self-awareness of their limitations and find means to remove them and those who want to become better at their work, learn new skills and improve their results.

-Business coaching although similar to executive coaching has one vital difference: instead of the individual’s goals and vision, business coaching is more aligned to the organisation’s vison and goals.
+Business coaching although similar to executive coaching has one vital difference: instead of the individual’s goals and vision, business coaching is more aligned with the organisation’s vison and goals.
 The business coach has to have an understanding of the business as well as experience in creating and implementing strategies that will have an overall long-term, positive impact on the business productivity and performance.